WarlightProgramming/cslbot/COMMANDS.md

 If a player's level is strictly beow the MIN LEVEL, they will not be allowed to participate.

+Note that, due to API restrictions, players will also be unable to participate if they're unable to create games with any of the active templates in the league (even if their level is above the minimum).
+Conversely, setting a high-enough MIN LEVEL would exclude a player that would have otherwise been able to participate (due to Membership or some other reason).

+___

 #### MEMBERS ONLY